Alexpe77/Backend-Oop-Intro/README.md

 # Backend-Oop-Intro

-This repo contain 7 exercises that i used to get more familiar with the oop.
+This repo contain 7 exercises that i used to get more familiar with the *Oop*.

 ## The objectives